pickyourtrail_logo

 By Car/Taxi: Al Seef is easily accessed via Al Khaleej Road or through Bur Dubai.
 From Downtown Dubai, it’s approximately a 10-15 minute drive depending on traffic.

-By Metro: The nearest station is BurJuman Metro Station (Red or Green Line).
-From there it’s about a 5–10 minute walk to Al Seef’s entrance.
+By Metro: The nearest station is Burjuman Metro Station (Red or Green Line).
+From there, it’s about a 5–10 minute walk to Al Seef’s entrance.
+You can also use the Sharaf DG station (Green Line) and walk for around 10 minutes.

-By Bus/Abras: Local buses stop nearby; alternatively take a traditional abra ride from Deira or across the creek for a scenic approach.
+By Bus/Abras: Local buses stop nearby; alternatively, take a traditional abra ride from Deira or across the creek for a scenic approach.

 Visitor Tips for Al Seef Dubai